 Author and Institutional Anchor

-Raphael E. Bexten (PhD, Catholic University of Eichstätt-Ingolstadt 2017) is a personalist philosopher and the author of the Personseins-Ontologie at menschsein.ai — a substantial formal personalist ontology that he has built and maintained over the past decade.
+Raphael E. Bexten (PhD, Catholic University of Eichstätt-Ingolstadt 2017) is a personalist philosopher and the author of the Personsein-Ontologie at menschsein.ai — a substantial formal personalist ontology that he has built and maintained over the past decade.
 He is the editor of AEMAET, a peer-reviewed journal in personalist philosophy.
 His scholarly orientation is in the Hildebrand-Spaemann-Wojtyła tradition.

 Contact